hotshot07/algovis/README.md

 # The class has 3 functions

 # .sort() with 2 optional parameters reverse and steps, both boolean
-# reverse sorts the list in descending order and steps shows every iteration
+# reverse sorts the list in descending order
+# steps shows every iteration
 # of the bubble sort algotithm

 # default of reverse if False